Dr Hanis Azman

 Outside of medicine, she is a dedicated wife and mother of three.
 She enjoys cooking, travelling, and making cherished memories with family and friends.
 She also actively participates in cultural and community events.

-Growing up in several countries before studying medicine in Scotland, Dr Victoria Ripley was drawn to general practice after enjoying all her rotations and appreciating the fast-paced, varied nature of the work.
-She loves getting to know the person beyond the medical issues and finds great value in hearing patients’ life stories.
+Growing up across several countries before studying medicine at the University of Dundee in Scotland, Dr Victoria Ripley was drawn to general practice after enjoying all her rotations and appreciating the fast-paced, varied nature of the work.

-Dr Ripley has worked as a GP in the UK, Africa, and Canada, before moving to beautiful Perth, WA in the middle of the 2020 pandemic.
-She holds additional qualifications in women’s health and has a particular interest in supporting the unique healthcare needs of women—a passion that was strongly reinforced during her time working as a bush doctor in rural Zambia.
+She completed her hospital and GP training in Scotland and has since worked as a GP in the UK, Zambia, Canada, and now Australia.
+Dr Ripley holds additional qualifications in women’s health and has a special interest in supporting the unique healthcare needs of women—a passion reinforced during her time working as a bush doctor in rural Zambia.

 Completing her medical degree in Iran and gaining experience in emergency departments and medical centres, Dr Bita Moayedzadeh has been dedicated to patient care for many years.